hyperledger/identus-edge-agent-sdk-ts/docs/examples/ConnectionlessOffer.md

 4. The `Peer` checks the validity of the `invitationUrl` using `agent.parseInvitation`

-    - `parseInvitation` decodes and validates the encoded Out of Band Invitation, plus attachments, returning an instance of  `OutOfBandInvitation` on success.
-This OutOfBandInvitation will have a single Attachment for the Credential Offer.

       ```typescript
       const oob = await agent.parseInvitation(invitationUrl)
       ```

 5. The `Peer` accepts the Invitation using `agent.acceptInvitation`

-    - In this case, with an attached Credential Offer, the Credential Offer Message will be stored in Pluto.

       ```typescript
       await agent.acceptInvitation(oob)
       ```

 6. The `Issuer` will then send back the credential offer.
-7. The `Peer` listens for the credential offer response from the `Issuer`, accepts it
+7. The `Peer` listens for the credential offer response from the `Issuer`, and accepts it

     ```typescript
     agent.addListener(SDK.ListenerKey.MESSAGE, async (newMessages: SDK.Domain.Message[]) => {